Public vs. Private Universities in Germany: The Reality Check Nobody Gives You

 1. The Acceptance Rate Reality

-Public Universities: They are overcrowded.
+Public universities are overcrowded.
 For popular courses like Data Science or Management, acceptance rates for international students can be as low as 5-10%.
 If your GPA is below 7.5 or 8.0, your application often gets filtered out by a computer before a human even reads it.

 2. The Language Trap

-Private Universities: They are built for global careers.
+Private universities are built for global careers.
 100% of the coursework, exams, and campus life is in English.
 You don't need to master the German language to get high grades; you learn it at your own pace for social survival.

 3. Theory vs. Your Paycheck (ROI)